 Before the Jon Mark Karr incident, it used to be you could go to Khao San Road in Bangkok and buy a fake college degree for around $6.
 The Department of Education didn’t check the degree when you submitted it with your work permit application, so you were immediately eligible for many more teaching jobs.

-Now, college degrees are checked and I know of at least three English teachers that have been caught and deported from Thailand when it was found their degrees were fake.
+Now, college degrees are checked and I know of two English teachers that have been caught and deported from Thailand when it was found their degrees were fake.

 When this first started, there were even reports of several schools that had Western teachers desperately trying to escape out of back doors or up on the roof, hoping to evade the police until they had left the school.